bleehaus/fr-higher-or-lower/README.md

-# fr-hl-solver
+# fr-hl
-Higher or Lower Solver
+Higher or Lower